Bravelion2017/FaceMaskDetection/README.md

 The pre_trained.py has the codes for training the dataset with Xception, ResNet50 and VGG16.
 The input images and annotations path should have the correct path for data.

+PS:You may decide to run each section of the pre-trained model to accomodate your computational power.
+Or run the xception.py only which includes just one model.

 #### xception.py
 This includes only the xception model as the best model from the pre-trained models in this project.
 It trains and test using xception.